QualiTorque/qualitorque.github.io/docs/admin-guide/governance/workflows.md

 Torque role: Account admin

-_Workflows_ allow you to schedule actions on all resources of a certain cloud provider (AWS or Azure) in the relevant environment.
-Each workflow is triggered at its scheduled time and can also be executed by the sandbox end-user from the resource's __Workflows__ tab.
+__Workflows__ allow you to schedule actions on all resources of a certain cloud provider (AWS or Azure) in the relevant environment.
+For example, to power off all VMs daily at the end of the work day.
+Each workflow is triggered at its scheduled time and can also be executed by the end-user from the __Workflows__ tab of the environment's resource.

 :::tip Note